 Our comprehensive approach aims to integrate the prevention, early detection and management of diabetes and cardiovascular disease into existing health services.
-We also work in low- and middle-income countries with people with diabetes to improve their knowledge of the disease and mobilize communities around the prevention of risk factors, the promotion of healthy lifestyles, diagnosis and early care for people with disabling complications, such as diabetic foot or retinopathy.
+We also work in low- and middle-income countries with people with diabetes to improve their knowledge of the disease and mobilize their communities in order to prevent risk factors, promote healthy lifestyles and ensure diagnosis and early care for people with disabling complications, such as diabetic foot or retinopathy.

-Together with the Ministries of Health, we are working to reduce mortality and disabilities related to these diseases by improving access to local, highquality, integrated health services and by contributing to the strengthening of the local health system(5) through continuous training and strengthening coordination between the various services, including rehabilitation.
+We are working with health ministries to reduce mortality and disabilities related to these diseases by improving access to local, quality, integrated health services and by contributing to the strengthening of local health systems(5) through continuous training and strengthening coordination between the various services, including rehabilitation.

 * Source : www.idf.org

-At the end of 2017, 9,4 million were undiagnosed people living with HIV and 19,4 million people living with HIV were not virally suppressed.
-According to UNAIDS, there are huge gaps along the testing and treatment in Western and Central Africa where only 48% of people living with HIV knew their HIV status and 40% were accessing antiretroviral therapy.
+At the end of 2017, roughly 9.4 million people living with HIV did not now they had contracted the virus and 19.4 million people living with HIV did not have a suppressed viral load.
+According to UNAIDS, there were still huge gaps in testing and treatment in Western and Central Africa where only 48% of people living with HIV knew their HIV status and a mere 40% were accessing antiretroviral therapy.

 * OMS, Atlas on Mental Health in the World, WHO, 2014.

 ** HI uses the Sustainable Development Goals as a reference framework